ccclayton/DataWar/README.md

 # DataWar
+## About this project
+Datawar (also known as Data Gallery) is a project developed as a proof-of-concept idea to join together many different technologies.
+It displays tweets in a 3D world as their own structures and simulates a 3D audio equalizer to display sound information in a beautiful way.
+Also, the Wii balance board, Oculus Rift, and Microsoft Kinect are all supported.

 ## Installation & Usage
 Running this project is very simple.
 Upon cloning of the repository, run the following: